 The entire tutorial script, but narrated by the priest.

-The CDTV and DOS versions of the game contain some minor differences, mainly in the audio.
+The CDTV and DOS versions contain some minor differences, mainly in the audio.

-- The opening scene uses a remix of the Good, The Bad and the Ugly theme, while the DOS version plays a different tune in a short loop.
+The opening scene uses a remix of the The Good, the Bad and the Ugly theme in the CDTV version, while the DOS version plays two different tunes in short loops.

-- In the saloon sex scene, the audio is different.
-In the CDTV version, it plays crude scat singing, while the DOS version uses... saucier audio.
+In the saloon sex scene, the CDTV version plays crude scat singing whereas the DOS version uses... saucier audio.